farhanishmam/VLMDenoising/README.md

 ## Datasets

 Our VDNs are trained on the VQAv2 dataset (source distribution) and evaluated on the DARE dataset (target distribution).
 However, any VQA dataset can be used and needs to be placed appropriately in the data folder.
-You can also experimetn on non-VQA tasks but the models and prompts need to changed.
+You can also experiment with non-VQA tasks, but the models and prompts may need to be changed.

 ## Usage Guide